BEST PLACES TO VISIT IN TUSCANY IN 7-10 DAYS

 Things to Do and See in Arezzo

-- Visit the Piazza Grande – the market square is home to several beautiful buildings and also cafes and restaurants
+- Visit the Piazza Grande – the market square is home to several beautiful buildings, cafes, and restaurants.

 - Visit the Arezzo Cathedral

 - Stroll the Fortezza Medicea

 - Visit the museum of the Fraternity dei Laici (located directly on the Piazza Grande, and for only 3€, you will also get access to the panoramic terrace)

 If you have more time, you can add a visit to Cortona, which is quite close by (it is one of the few places I wish I had made a priority), and visit the Villa Bramasole, the Diocesan Museum, or the Santa Margherita Cortona.